-In order to analyse the current status of Citizen Science in the 15 action areas of the white paper, the White Paper WG conducted an online survey of the German-speaking Citizen Science community in September/October 2020 (hereinafter referred to as: CS Survey 2020).
-Quantitative and qualitative indicators were thus derived from the recommended actions in the Citizen Science green paper and an online questionnaire was developed based on them (available at: https://doi.org/10.5281/zenodo.5776150).
+In order to analyse the current status of Citizen Science in the 15 action areas of the White Paper, the White Paper working group conducted an online survey of the German-speaking Citizen Science community in September/October 2020 (hereinafter referred to as: CS Survey 2020).
+Quantitative and qualitative indicators were thus derived from the recommended actions in the Citizen Science Green Paper and an online questionnaire was developed based on them (available at: https://doi.org/10.5281/zenodo.5776150).
 The results of this survey are integrated into the individual White Paper chapters and cited with the reference "CS Survey 2020".
-The white paper designates specific recommendations for 15 action areas on how Citizen Science can contribute to important goals from politics, society and science and how these can be anchored more in-depth.
-Six groups of addressees were selected to implement the recommended actions and are illustrated with symbols (\rightarrow Fig. 4).
-The white paper also summarises each action area in a key message.
+The White Paper designates specific recommendations for 15 action areas on how Citizen Science can contribute to important goals from politics, society and science and how these can be anchored more in-depth.
+Six groups of addressees were selected to implement the recommended actions and are illustrated with sumbols (\rightarrow Fig. 4).
+The White Paper also summarises each action area in a key message.
 A mission statement has been formulated to define a vision for the role of Citizen Science in the respective action areas in 2030, complementing the recommended actions (\rightarrow key messages).